example42/psick/README.md

 All the Hiera data is in ```hieradata``` , the file ```bin/hiera3.yaml``` shows a possible hierarchy design and uses ```hiera-eyaml``` as backend for keys encryption (no key is currently encrypted, because we are not shipping the generated private key (it's in .gitignore).
 You will have to regenerate your hiera-eyaml keys (run, from the main repo dir, ```eyaml createkeys```).

-On your Puppet server, if you want to keep hiera.yaml information in the control-repo you have to link it:

-    # For hiera 3 format (classic)
-    ln -sf /etc/puppetlabs/code/environments/production/bin/hiera3.yaml /etc/puppetlabs/puppet/hiera.yaml
-    # For hiera 5 format
-    ln -sf /etc/puppetlabs/code/environments/production/bin/hiera5.yaml /etc/puppetlabs/puppet/hiera.yaml

 In the ```site``` directory there are local "not public" modules.
 Basically our profiles and some role examples.